conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

     - ``-DCMAKE_INSTALL_PREFIX=$PREFIX`` Specify the install location.
     - ``-DCMAKE_INSTALL_LIBDIR=lib`` Libraries will land in $PREFIX/lib, sometimes projects install into lib64 or similar but on conda-forge we keep shared libraries in simply lib.
-    - ``-DBUILD_TESTING=OFF`` Disable building the unit tests.
-We normally only test the existence of certain files and don't build the whole unit tests suite.
-Disabling it saves a lot of compute resources as well as minimizing the number of dependencies needed for the build.
     - ``-DBUILD_SHARED_LIBS=ON`` Instruct CMake to build shared libraries instead of static ones.

 Here are some basic commands to get you started.
 These are dependent on your source